folio-org/okapi/doc/guide.md

 or not.
 For Okapi 1.11.0, it is possible to add filter `preRelease` which takes a boolean value.
 If false, the install will only consider modules without pre-release information.

+### Upgrading modules per tenant

+The upgrade facility consists of a POST request with ignored body (should be empty) and a response that is otherwise similar to the install facility.
+The call has the path `/_/proxy/tenant/id/upgrade`.
+Like the install facility, there is a simulate optional parameter, which if true will simulate the upgrade.
+Also the `preRelease` parameter is recognized which controls whether module IDs with pre-release info should be considered.

+The upgrade facility is part of Okapi version 1.11.0 and later.

 ## Reference